1991 Refuge Assurance League

 The 1991 Refuge Assurance League was the twenty-third competing of what was generally known as the Sunday League.
 The competition was won for the first time by Nottinghamshire County Cricket Club.

 The season

 Somerset played Lancashire at Taunton on Friday 5 July 1991 to be the first Sunday League game not to be played on a Sunday.

-Nottinghamshire beat Derbyshire, the previous seasons champions, in the final round of matches at Trent Bridge to claim the title.
+Nottinghamshire beat Derbyshire, the previous season's champions, in the final round of matches at Trent Bridge to claim the title.
 Tom Moody of Worcestershire had an excellent season scoring a record 917 runs (including 5 centuries).